xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractsectiondeftypebase/$constructor$.md

-Constructs a new instance of the `AbstractSectionDefTypeBase` class
+Constructs a new abstract section definition type base instance.

 ## Signature